-The Chugach Alaska Corporation is a native profit corporation organized in 1971, as one of thirteen profit corporations created by Congress.
+The Chugach Alaska Corporation is a native profit corporation organized in 1971, as one of 13 profit corporations created by Congress.
 These corporations were created in fulfillment of land settlements.
-Chugach is the eleventh largest of these corporations with approximately 2,000 people (3,000 including shareholders).
+Chugach is the 11th largest of these corporations with approximately 2000 people (3000 including shareholders).

-The Native corporations were formed by Congress to bring Natives into the mainstream, and to reap some of the benefits of western civilization.
-Alaska is the historic melting pot of many different peoples, the Eskimo, the Aleuts, and the Indians.
+The nature corporations were formed by Congress to bring natives into the mainstream, and to reap some of the benefits of western civilization.
+Alaska is the historic melting pot of many different peoples, the Eskimo, the Aleuts, and the indians.

-Chugach owns 378,000 acres of land in the Prince William Sound, (600,000 acres including the villages).
-Most of our people come from fishing backgrounds; for a long time fishing was the only economy in the area.
+There are 378,000 acres of land in the Prince William Sound, (600,000 acres including the villages) which Chugach owns.
+Most of our people come from fishing backgrounds, which for a long time was the only economy in the area.

 From 1971 to 1983, the region was under federal designation.
 Chugach spent money trying to receive land.
 We were near the brink of bankruptcy several times, and had spent nearly all of our entitlement.
 Much of this was spent working or fighting environmental organizations and federal agencies.
-Finally, some friends of Natives in Washington D.C. lobbied the federal government to negotiate a land settlement.
+Finally, some friends of natives in Washington D.C. lobbied the federal government to negotiate a land settlement.

 When the oil spilled in the Sound, Chugach was on the scene quickly.
 We were shocked and disappointed that we had not been informed of the spill immediately after it happened.
-As you know, the spill occurred on Bligh reef, just off Bligh Island, which is owned by our shareholders, and maintained for subsistence purposes only.
+As you know, the spill occurred on Bly reef, just off Bly Island, which is owned by our shareholders, and maintained for subsistence purposes only.

 Immediately after the spill, the Chugach board met in special session because we were worried about the rediscovery of the region, of Chugach Alaska, and the Chugach people.
 We were worried about what all of the attention from the media and the environmental community would mean for the Chugach people.
 Especially since our cultural sites had for the most part been considered secret.
 Most of the sites are known only to the elders, or the village peoples.
 Now, access to these sites have exposed them to the threat of vandalism.

-The Chugach people just do not have the financial resources to monitor the cleanup activity.
+The Chugach people just don't have the financial resources to monitor the clean-up activity.
 Yet, Chugach has a moral and social obligation to the shareholders and their descendants to protect their cultural heritage.
 So we are really caught between a rock and a hard place.
-Our long-range business plans had already been implemented when the spill occurred.
-We were asked to take the lead on cleanup, and we did so, although we did not have the financial resources to cover all this work.
-We did the best we could, although it was not up to the best standards of what the Chugach board would have wanted.
+Our long range business plans had already been implemented when the spill occurred.
+We were asked to take the lead on clean-up, and we did so, although we did not have the financial resources to cover all this work.
+We did the best we could, although it wasn't up to the best standards of what the Chugach board would have wanted.